How to Farm Hop This Weekend on a Langley Farm Tour!

 Family friendly petting zoo at a Langley farm tour

-Maan Farms Barnyard Adventure is a true family experience.
+Maan Farms got it start back in 1977 when they started growing their famous strawberries, blueberries and raspberries.
+In 1982 they opened their first roadside stand and from there their farm grew and turned into the true family experience it is today.
 This place has everything – a petting zoo, pedal go-carts, a zip line, a spider web, corn maze and pumpkin patch (come fall), a jumping pillow, a wooden fortress, a tire clubhouse, two massive slides, and yes, they even have baby goats!
-And with nearly everything open for business (with certain restrictions in place), this is one of the most immersive adventures your family can have during the pandemic.

-If you and the kiddos are ready to get out and explore, Maan Farms is the place for you!
+If you and the kiddos are ready to get out and explore on a Langley farm tour, Maan Farms is the place for you!

 Location: 790 McKenzie Rd., Abbotsford